boramalper/himawaripy/README.md

 You can also change the path of the latest picture, which is by default `~/.himawari/himawari-latest.png`, by changing the `output_file` variable.

+On xfce4, you can set which displays you want to change the background of using the xfce\_displays variable.
+If you get an error and you're not sure which display to use, you can find your display in the output of

+    xfconf-query --channel xfce4-desktop --list | grep last-image

 ## Installation
 Make sure that you have [pillow](https://python-pillow.github.io/) installed: